I am a big car enthusiast who loves driving around in Volkswagens and Audis.

 What to Look for in a Used 2.0 L

 The 2.0L Motor is an interesting yin to the 1.8T’s yang.
-While the 1.8T was one of VW/Audi’s most high-tech motors, the 2.0L has been in production in one form or another for so long, it was probably engineered by a stegosaurus.
-While the turbo motor has 20 valves, the 2.0L makes due with less than half of that – 8.
+While the 1.8T was one of VW/Audi’s most high-tech motors, the 2.0L has been in production in one form or another for so long, that it was probably engineered by a stegosaurus.
+While the turbo motor has 20 valves, the 2.0L makes do with less than half of that—8.
 The 2.0L produces only 115 hp, 35 to 65 less than the 1.8T (depending on the year).
 There’s something to be said for being around the block that long though.

 “The 2.0L motor is pretty bullet-proof,” says Ivan.
 “There isn’t much that goes wrong on it.”
 It’s even a non-interference motor.
 So if the timing belt goes, you’re stuck on the side of the road, but all you need is to just pop another in.

 The only things to watch out for on the 2.0L motor are components it shares with the 1.8T engine:

 These components are less strained on the 2.0L motor, though.

 Keep an eye on the exhaust system also; the catalytic converter material can break up over time—a $500 replacement.